Ondrik8/enumy/README.md

 ------------------------------------------

-Enumy - Used to enumerate the target the target environment and look for common security vulnerabilities and hostspots
+Enumy - Used to enumerate the target environment and look for common security vulnerabilities and hostspots

  -o <loc>     Save results to location